 images are mostly high-quality portraits with the dog facing upwards forward.

-2. Petfinder data: contains 26190 images collected using the APIs of Petfinder1,
+See Fig. 2 for examples. - Petfinder data: contains 26190 images collected using the APIs of Petfinder1,

 a portal for pet adoption.
 The division of dogs into groups is not verified, and